 My current challenge

 My greatest challenge right now is to have manage 24 hours a day for everything: work, wife, children and ‘me’ time.
-I have to organize my time well enough to cater attention to all aspects to have a balanced life.
+I have to organise my time well enough to cater attention to all aspects to have a balanced life.

 The biggest challenge I feel Singaporean fathers face today in bringing up a child

 Lack of time!
 In Singapore, work is often stressful and hectic.
 Finding enough time to accompany children every day is really a challenge for most daddies, on top of the expectations from mummies on the shared duties of child-raising.

 If I could share one piece of advice to parents out there, it would be…

 Always make time and have one-to-one sessions with your wife and each child no matter how busy you are.
 It does not need to be an ‘organised’ event.
 A spur-of-the-moment ice-cream treat or even a car ride can be a good time to catch up with them.